AndersDeath/diary2/000-current.md

 # 14 March - Monday - 166 day of immigration

 I am extremely tiered today.
 I had a system design interview with Booking.com.
 I am absolutely not sure that it was successful.
 I have nothing to compare.
+It's the fist system design interview in my life.